ShaoyaoHuang/QFS-DLM/README.md

 # QFS-DLM
 We already published the original code for calculating relevance, and we incorporate this relevance into the diffusion language model.

-If you need the source code, please contact us.
+If you need the complete source code, please contact us.